These are the 8 steps to obtain ISO 27001 certification as a startup in the EU:

 Frequently Asked Questions (FAQs)

-This includes ISMS design, documentation, training, internal audit, and the two phases of the external audit.
+The total schedule includes ISMS design, documentation, implementation, training, internal audit, corrective actions and both phases of the external audit.

 There are two cost types: implementation (consulting, documentation, training, internal audit) and certification (accredited body).